rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Progress: Done

-:Progress message: The MVS can be provided with a variable number of energy consumption profiles, that can be connected to variable busses.
+:Progress message:

-:ToDo: None
+The MVS can be provided with a variable number of energy consumption profiles, that can be connected to variable busses.
+Details on how this works can be found in :ref:`these instructions <time_series_folder>`.

 FUN-MVS-10 - DH cost model
 ##########################